 Postcondition The contents of the chosen directory are shown in the project explorer.
-The newest project file in the directory will be selected and loaded.
+Last modified project file in the directory will be selected and loaded; it's type (AF/TH) shall be the default type for creating a new project into that directory.

-Error condition If the user has typed an invalid directory, then a "No such directory" message will be displayed in place of the autocompleteresults.
+Error condition If the user has typed an invalid directory and presses enter, a "No such directory" message will be displayed in place of the autocomplete-results.

 Goal-derived 5.1.1, 5.1.2, 5.1.3.

+Requirements -

 UC22: Insert/edit project data

-Scenario a Click any of the project data checkboxes, or textboxes and enter
+Scenario a Click any of the project data checkboxes or textboxes (at lower

-value.
+left corner of main window) and enter value.

 Precondition Project file open (usually just created it).

 Postcondition Project data changed, measuring results recalculated, saved automatically to project file.
-Saving can happen after a short delay to avoid unnecessary file system access.
+Saving can happen after a short delay to

+avoid unnecessary file system access.

+Error condition -

 Goal-derived 5.1.1 after creating new project.

+Requirements R6, R8, R9

+3.5 Sequences

-Requirements R6, R8, R9 3.5 Sequences As in automatic demagnetization-measuring sequences (AF sequences), or, thellier temperature sequences.
-UC23: Insert sequence manually Scenario a Click "Tesla" or "Temp" column in the last line (which is empty) of measurement result table, enter value; press down, [tab?] or enter to advance to a new line, enter value; and so on.
+As in automatic demagnetization-measuring sequences (AF sequences), or, thellier temperature sequences.

+UC23: Insert sequence manually

+Scenario a Click "Tesla" (actually millitesla) or "Temp" [SOME BETTER

+NAMES FOR THESE?] column in the last line (which is empty) of measurement result table, enter value; press down, [tab?] or

+enter to advance to a new line, enter value; and so on.

 Precondition An open project.